jmico/beekeeper/doc/Brokers.md

 or shortcomings in its implementation.

 - **ToyBroker** is a simple pure Perl MQTT 5 broker included with this distribution.
-It is very handy for development and running tests, but it does not scale, does not provide any kind of security, and does not provides a WebSocket frontend.
+It is suitable for development and running tests, but it does not scale, does not provide any kind of security, and does not provides a WebSocket frontend.
 So it cannot be used on production.

 - **![Eclipse Mosquitto](https://mosquitto.org/)** (as of 2.0.10) works fine.
 It does not resend